 Introduction to Science for Gardeners

-This is an introductory course run over four 2-hour evening sessions aimed at keen gardeners who wish to have a better understanding of the science that underpins the making of a successful garden, plus it could be a first step for graduates considering a career in horticulture.
+This is an introductory course aimed at keen gardeners who wish to have a better understanding of the science that underpins the making of a successful garden, plus it could be a first step for graduates considering a career in horticulture.

 Understanding the soil structure, composition and basic chemistry is a key component when deciding on the most appropriate plants for your garden.
 Keeping the soil in good condition is paramount to maintaining a healthy, productive garden.
 We will cover these points in some detail.